icon-project/goloop/doc/gochain_icon_local_node_guide.md

-## Step6.Deploy the optimized jar (hello-world SCORE with RLP)
+## Step 6.
+Deploy the optimized jar (hello-world SCORE with RLP)

-You can deploy java hello-world SCORE by using goloop_cli.
+You can deploy the optimized jar by using goloop CLI binary.

 ```
 $ cd ${GOCHAIN_LOCAL_ROOT}